 Right now, the only Nintendo-exclusive that won't work on the Switch 2 is the Nintendo Labo Toy-Con 04: VR Kit – this is because the larger screen of the Switch 2 won't fit in the accessory.
 There are a quite a few third-party games with compatibility issues though, and we'd recommend looking at the full list from Nintendo's website.

-What kind of specs will the Nintendo Switch 2 have?
+What kind of specs does the Nintendo Switch 2 have?

-The biggest upgrades promised are an increased screen size of 7.9 inches, a step-up in resolution from 720p to 1080p full HD, increased storage of 256GB, an additional USB-C port, and there will be 4K 60Hz support for monitors and TVs – which was something on our feature wish list.
+The biggest upgrades are an increased screen size of 7.9 inches, a step-up in resolution from 720p to 1080p full HD, increased storage of 256GB, an additional USB-C port, and there will be 4K 60Hz support for monitors and TVs – which was something on our feature wish list when Switch 2 rumours were circulating.

-It will weigh a bit more than the Switch 1 (401g vs. 320g of the Switch OLED), but that's to be expected with a larger handheld.
+It weighs a bit more than the Switch 1 (401g vs. 320g of the Switch OLED), but that's to be expected with a larger handheld.

 One noticeable feature missing from the Switch 2 is an OLED screen.
-For the launch, Nintendo is sticking with an LCD screen with HDR support.
+For now, Nintendo is sticking with an LCD screen with HDR support.
 Whether or not Nintendo will launch an OLED version of the Switch 2 is still yet to be determined.

 Take a look at our picks for the best 4K gaming TVs to get the most out of your console.